 When booking your cruise, it is so important to pick the most suitable cabin.
 Do you want to be at the front or the back of the ship, or the middle?
-Each has their advantages.
+Each have their advantages.
 For us, we wanted to be close to the stairs that took us to the pool area and gym.
 Others want to be close to the theatre.
 Once you’ve figured out what sort of cabin you want and which end of the ship, then comes the decision on the type of cabin.
 This is very important.
 We chose a mini suite with a balcony the first time around and weren’t disappointed.

 It was so spacious and we had fresh air during the evenings as we could sleep with the sliding door open.
 The other benefit with a balcony is you can easily do a little bit of washing in your bathroom and put it outside in the sun to dry!
 We also picked a room on a higher deck so we were close to the action and didn’t need to use the lifts!

 Our second cabin was a picture window room.
 This is a couple steps down from the mini suite, but you get a large picture window.
-It lets plenty of light in (especially when you’re in the Baltic and the sun barely goes down in summer!) and the room was fairly spacious, but not as spacious as the mini suite.
+It let’s plenty of light in (especially when you’re in the Baltic and the sun barely goes down in summer!) and the room was fairly spacious, but not as spacious as the mini suite.

 The cheapest rooms are generally the inside cabins, there is no window and therefore no natural light.
 If you’re travelling with a large group of friends and you’re not intending on spending any time in the room then to be fair, this probably wouldn’t be too bad, but when we looked in a couple of these the rooms were very dark and felt somewhat claustrophobic compared to ours.
-If you’re on a budget I would definitely recommend opting for at least a porthole to give you that much needed natural light – each to their own, but in my opinion, it would be absolutely worth it!
+If you’re on a budget I would definitely recommend opting for at least a porthole to give you that much needed natural light – each to their own, but in my opinion it would be absolutely worth it!

 Getting to and from the port

 This might be an obvious one, but you need to check what time you need to be at the port for departure.
-There is a cutoff, and they are strict about it.
-You want to get there shortly after checking in starts to avoid any unwanted stress.
+There is a cut off, and they are strict about it.
+You want to get there shortly after check in starts to avoid any unwanted stress.
 Do you need to order a taxi, arrange a transfer through the cruise company?
 Are you taking public transport?
 Don’t underestimate how long it will take, there are a few thousand people trying to get to the same destination as you!

 We learnt this the hard way when we decided to take the train from Copenhagen City centre to the port, by train.
-We thought it was only a 20-minute walk from the station to the port.
+We thought it was only a 20 minute walk from the station to the port.
 We were wrong, very wrong, and it was only thanks to a lovely bus driver who saw we were in desperate need of a lift who pulled over and picked us up (6 of us!) and dropped us off at the port with 10 minutes to spare.
 Talk about stressful!

 You might want also want to look at flying in the evening before to allow for any flight delays etc.